shalimakannan/End-to-End-Data-Analysis-Project/README.md

-# Data-Analysis-Project done in SQL ans PowerBI
+# Data-Analysis-Project done in SQL and PowerBI
 ## A data analyst helping  Bike Share to understand if increasing prices next year is possible.

 All files and data provided